 As the compact crossover/SUV class has matured, its entrants have “grown up” a bit in size and price.
 Over the past few years, a number of “smaller than compact” crossover SUVs have hit the market, and they now comprise a full-fledged class of their own.
-Judging by its quick growth, the subcompact crossover SUV category is one of the hottest segments in the North American market.
+Judging by its quick recent growth, the subcompact crossover SUV category is one of the hottest segments in the North American market.

-All subcompact SUVs have economical 4-cylinder engines with less than 190 horsepower, save for the performance-oriented the plug-in hybrid and John Cooper Works versions of the Mini Countryman (211 hp and 228 hp, respectively).
+All subcompact SUVs have economical 4-cylinder engines with less than 190 horsepower, save for the performance-oriented plug-in-hybrid and John Cooper Works versions of the Mini Countryman (211 hp and 228 hp, respectively).
 The “footprint” of most vehicles in this class is no bigger than that of the average subcompact car, but they all have available AWD (save for the front-drive-only Nissan Kicks and Toyota C-HR), a raised ride height, and a tall body structure that provides an upright seating position and easy entry and exit.
 These traits make them ideal for shoppers who want the versatility of an SUV, but value close-quarters maneuverability, affordability, and fuel economy over expansive passenger and cargo room.

 The subcompact SUV class is a fairly cohesive group overall, but a few entrants stand out.
 The Buick Encore is the quietest and most luxurious member of the group; the Mini Countryman also boasts a notably upscale feel inside and out.
 The Countryman also offers the only hybrid model in the class.
 The Jeep Renegade boasts best-in-class off-road capability when properly equipped.
 The Mazda CX-3 and Mini Countryman S and John Cooper Works are noteworthy for their peppy acceleration and agile handling.